Linguistics 001 Lecture 13 Pragmatics

 Pragmatics is the study of "how to do things with words" (the name of a well known book by the philosopher J.L.
 Austin), or perhaps "how people do things with words" (to be more descriptive about it).

-Pragmatics starts from the observation that people use language to accomplish certain kinds of acts, broadly known as speech acts, and distinct from physical acts like drinking a glass of water, or mental acts like thinking about drinking a glass of water.
+People use language to accomplish certain kinds of acts, broadly known as speech acts, and distinct from physical acts like drinking a glass of water, or mental acts like thinking about drinking a glass of water.
 Speech acts include asking for a glass of water, promising to drink a glass of water, threatening to drink a glass of water, ordering someone to drink a glass of water, and so on.

 Most of these ought really to be called "communicative acts", since speech and even language are not strictly required.
 Thus someone can ask for a glass of water by pointing to a pitcher and miming the act of drinking.

 It's common to divide speech acts into two categories: direct and indirect.